data-mechanics/course-2016-spr-proj/mjclawar_rarshad/README.md

 include additional relevant data sets such as emergency response times, demographic data, and more.
 We will come up with a value metric based on our data.
 We will then compare our value metric to actual property assessment data and observe the following:
-    -What parameters strongly influence property value?
+    - What parameters strongly influence property value?
-    -How well does our model agree with actual property data?
+    - How well does our model agree with actual property data?